 Simple outreach like this can replace the newsletter or database communications you’d normally send out, meaning it will take no more time or effort.
 And if you’re on HubSpot or you have similar automation tools in place, you can reach thousands of people with personalised outreach in little to no time at all.

-“All this information can be used to write informative, genuinely valuable comms that you know will help your buyers.
-When it comes to creating content, you couldn’t ask for more.”
+“All this information can be used to write informative, genuinely valuable comms that you know will help your buyers.”
 Dr Thomas Brown, Head of Content, BabelQuest

 Q: If your sales team needs to ramp up quickly, what's the best way to get them started?